keu/docs/software/manage-airflow-versions.md

 To upgrade your Airflow Deployment to a higher version of Airflow, there are three steps:

-1. Initialize the upgrade by selecting a new Airflow version via the Astronomer UI or CLI.
+1. Initialize the upgrade by selecting a new Airflow version via the Software UI or CLI.
 2. Change the FROM statement in your project's `Dockerfile` to reference an AC image that corresponds to the Airflow version indicated in Step 1.
 3. Deploy to Astronomer.